inlets/inlets.dev/blog/_posts/2020-12-15-multi-cluster-monitoring.md

 First, we have to prepare our Observability cluster.

 The goal is the make the Prometheus servers running in the remote "clients" clusters available within this cluster.
-To achieve this, we will use inlets PRO to create a secure tunnel between the Observability and the Client clusters.
+To achieve this, we will use inlets Pro to create a secure tunnel between the Observability and the Client clusters.
 The server part of those tunnels, the exit-node, has to be created in the Observability cluster, so that later on, clients can connect and bring Prometheus into this cluster.

 Instead of exposing each exit-node pod using a LoadBalancer, we are going to use a IngressController, like nginx, in combination with cert-manager to get some certificates.